 Rules about noise level and physical activity Pillow fights can be fun but you don't want your house destroyed!

 Guidelines for acceptable movies Scary movies are a popular slumber party activity, but can be really frightening for young children.
 Choose something age-appropriate, and let everyone help decide what to watch.

-In general, when you do muster the courage to host a slumber party, work with your child to choose fun games, DVDs and special snacks.
+In general, when you do muster the courage to host a slumber party, work with your child to choose fun games, movies and special snacks.
 Simplify your job by asking each guest to bring a sleeping bag.
 Then as they arrive, clearly tell them your expectations, rules and the consequences if anyone doesn't follow the rules.
 Let them know that if everyone plays by the rules, everyone can have a great time.